getodk/docs/src/central-intro.rst

  - Submission upload and management

-   - From filling from our mobile app or a web browser
+   - Form filling from our mobile app or a web browser
    - From permissions-managed known users or anonymous public links
    - With submission multimedia or data attachments
    - With an interactive table preview of submission data